Vhysio/VhysioDurhack2019/README.md

 # Vhysio: AI Physio for Visually Impaired
-Access the live application at: https://vhysio.herokuapp.com/
+* Access the live application at: https://vhysio.herokuapp.com/
+* View our presentation slides at: http://bit.ly/2rnkMAU

 Vhysio is a tool which makes physiotherapy more accessible to those visually impaired.
-Talking through exercises and responding to users' postures in real time, Vhysio makes it easier for users to not only complete, but to improve their techniques independently.
+Talking through exercises and responding to users' postures in real-time.

+Vhysio makes it easier for users to not only complete but to improve their techniques independently.

 ## Technology